6 Essential Building Blocks To A Facebook Campaign That Converts

 I recently wrote a blog post that touched on the importance of creating authority.
 Some digital marketing companies don’t promote you as the keynote speaker or the expert in your area.
 How do you expect to grow your company and your authority as the go-to advisor in your community if people don’t know your expertise?
 The answer is you can’t and won’t.

 People follow credible, knowledgeable subject experts.
 It’s basic human psychology.
 To establish authority quickly, you need to establish yourself as an expert.

-In the book Influence by Robert Cialdini, Cialdini discusses how studies show that physiotherapists are able to persuade more of their patients to comply with programs if they display their diplomas on the wall.
+In the book Influence by Robert Cialdini, he discusses how studies show that physiotherapists are able to persuade more of their patients to comply with programs if they display their diplomas on the wall.